ambiguousname/ambiguousname.github.io/_posts/2022-07-22-dice-rolling.md

 Let's take a look at, as of writing, the top 3 games in the [GMTK Game Jam 2022](https://itch.io/jam/gmtk-jam-2022) that model multiple die faces in three dimensions.

 First up, [Stompey Dicey](https://badpiggy.itch.io/stompey-dicey).
-There are actually quite a few games that use two dimensional dice rolling (without 3D faces), and I *relatively* no qualms with that.
+There are actually quite a few games that use two dimensional dice rolling (without 3D faces), and I have *relatively* no qualms with that.
 Would I prefer 3D representations of dice?
 Absolutely.
 It's no question that 3D dice are generally superior to 2D dice in every way.
 But what I do have a problem with is the *monumental* avalanche of lies that Stompey Dicey propagates through its innacurate 3D dice rolling:

 ![It Was Heresy](/assets/images/dice/HERETIC.PNG)